 - The Student Life Office will gladly review any signs promoting events or notices that pertain to campus life.
-Approved signs will be marked with an official seal to indicate approval.
+Approved signs will be marked with an official seal to indicate approval or an email approval.
 Bulletin boards that are controlled by a specific school or office do not need additional approval. - There are a number of public bulletin boards and approved advertising areas available for posting approved signs.
-These include the student center, residence halls, the fowler center, etc. To find a full-listing of the available bulletin boards, please contact the Student Life Office. - Signs/posters may not be posted on doors, columns, doorways or mirrors (with the exception of emergency or change notifications in the residence halls, classroom doors and office notifications on office doors). - To assist with easy removal, we request that signs be hung with white sticky tack where applicable (available for purchase in the Business Office) or tacks on the cloth boards.
-Tape may be used on the glass bulletin boards but please roll the tape, as it is much easier to remove. - Please remove all signs within 24 hours of the conclusion of the event.
+These include the student center, residence halls, the fowler center, etc. To find a fulllisting of the available bulletin boards, please contact the Student Life Office. - Signs/posters may not be posted on doors, columns, doorways or mirrors (with the exception of residence hall doors, emergency or change notifications in the residence halls, classroom doors and office notifications on office doors). - To assist with easy removal, we request that signs be hung with blue painter's tape where applicable (available for purchase in the Business Office) or tacks on the cloth boards.
+Blue painter's tape may be used on the glass bulletin boards but please roll the tape, as it is much easier to remove. - Please remove all signs within 24 hours of the conclusion of the event.
 Student workers will walk the campus twice a week to ensure that posted signs are for up-coming events.
-However, event hosts can help by removing any signs that are outdated. - For effective advertisement, list the following details: - Location - o Date - What the event will include - Contact information - How to register or sign up (if applicable) - Print in color or on colored paper when possible to draw additional attention to the important details of your event. - All media blitz (a larger than usual amount of signs/posters or other physical advertisements) must be approved by the Office of Student Life.
+However, event hosts can help by removing any signs that are outdated. - For effective advertisement, list the following details: - Location - o Date - What the event will include - Contact information - How to register or sign up (if applicable) - Print in color or on colored paper when possible to draw additional attention to the important details of your event.
+You can pay for the color prints at the business office or by your department #. - All media blitz (a larger than usual amount of signs/posters or other physical advertisements) must be approved by the Office of Student Life.

 • Large banner posters can be effective for special events.
 These may be hung in the main hallway across from the cafeteria.
-Sticky tack does not hold the weight of these posters well so 3M command strips are recommended.